- Celebrating National Medical Librarians Month

 Celebrating National Medical Librarians Month

 The Duke Medical Center Library & Archives celebrates National Medical Librarians Month (NMLM) in October.
-NMLM was established by the Medical Library Associationin 1997 to raise awareness of the important role of medical librarians.
-This year's theme highlights health information professionals as experts in areas such as information management and services, evidence-based practice, and instructional design.
+NMLM was established by the Medical Library Association in 1997 to raise awareness of the important role of medical librarians.
+This year's theme, Avoid Misinformation!
+Take the Right Path: Partner with your Medical Librarian, is a reminder that we are the perfect partners for providing quality, authoritative health information, research, and search instruction.

 The NMLM celebration will include the following activities: